xgbuils/algebra-set/README.md

 sum(5, 5) // returns 10
 ```
 ##### intervalFunction (...intervals)
-It is the parameter that given an interval parameters returns the interval resulting of the operation.
+It is the parameter that given interval parameters, it returns the interval resulting of the operation.

+##### domain
+`domain` parameter is an array of SetCastable values that defines the domain of created function.

 #### .domain
 `domain` property is an array of instances of [`math.set`](https://github.com/xgbuils/math.set).
 The length of array corresponds with the number of parameters of function instance.
 The `domain` property is an array of Real sets by default: